Are You a Council or Housing Association Tenant?

 Pest-Related Health Concerns

-Infestations of rats, mice, or insects can contaminate food and surfaces, spreading diseases such as salmonella or hantavirus.
-Bedbugs and fleas can cause itching, skin irritation, and allergic reactions.
+Rat, mouse, or insect infestations taint food and surfaces, allowing diseases like salmonella or hantavirus to spread.
+Bedbugs and fleas can cause allergies, skin irritation, and itching.

 Mental Health Strain

-Living in unsafe or poorly maintained conditions can lead to high levels of stress, anxiety, and even depression.
-The constant worry about your safety, financial burdens from damages, or feeling neglected by a landlord can take a significant emotional toll.
+Living in an unsafe or poorly maintained home can lead to high degrees of stress, anxiety, and even sadness.
+Worrying about your safety, coping with the financial burden of maintenance, or believing your landlord is ignoring you may all be emotionally draining.

 Spread of Infectious Diseases